Target’s car seat trade-in starts soon: How to get your coupon

-WICHITA, Kan.
-(KSNW) – Target’s ever-popular car seat trade-in program is coming up once again.
+WICHITA, Kan. — Target’s ever-popular car seat trade-in program is coming up once again.

 Twice a year, Target collects old, used, expired, and damaged car seats in exchange for 20% off one car seat, one stroller, or select baby gear.